jonwongg/Defense-of-Wall-Street/README.md

-# Defense of Wall Street
+# Defense of Wall Street: We are the 1%
+Written by Jonathan Wong, Drew Mulock, Bret Schofield

 ## Introduction

 JDB Inc. is proud to present its first release: Defense of Wall Street: We are the 1% (DoWS).
 DoWS is a first person shooter tower defense game that takes the current hot topic in news, Occupy Wall Street, and spins it into a form of entertainment.
-The player is put into the shoes of a greedy CEO, called Nameless, as he defends Wall Street from ‘the 99%’ of the population as they attempt to protest socioeconomic inequality.
+The player is put into the shoes of a greedy CEO, called Nameless, as he defends Wall Street from â€˜the 99%â€™ of the population as they attempt to protest socioeconomic inequality.

 This document aims to provide the reader with an overview of the design process and